 Medical devices are divided into one of three classes according to their level of risk.
 Article 83 of the Reglamento de Insumos para la Salud delineates the three classes as follows:

 The descriptions of the three classes are ambiguous as the terms “known in medical practice” as well as “new” and “recently accepted” are contentious.
+Download our free process chart for a more detailed on the COFEPRIS regulatory process for each type of device.

 The ministry’s health products technical committee (Comité Técnico de Insumos para la Salud) has posted classification guidelines for medical devices based on the level of risk.
 The guidelines consist of 20 rules.
 Rules 1 through to 18 are similar to the European medical device classification criteria described in Annex IX of the Medical Devices Directive 93/42/EEC.
 For example, the classification guidelines and Annex IX both contain the following: rules 1-4 describe noninvasive devices, rules 5-8 describe invasive devices, rules 9-12 describe active devices and rules 13-18 are special rules.
 Rules 19 and 20 of the guidelines assign the classification for IVDs.